Gaelic Society of Inverness - Comunn Gàidhlig Inbhir Nis

 For a link to a classified list of the contents of TGSI I-LXVII and a detailed subject index, click on Transactions.

-Some past TGSI volumes are available in our online shop.
+Some of our past Transactions are available in our shop.

 Right: Part of the wreath-laying ceremony at the 2017 service.